-A number of issues can occur during the first hardware test.
+Many issues can occur during the first hardware test.
 This section details the debugging process.
-It is assumed that the 100G Ethernet core has already passed all simulation testing which is being implemented in hardware.
+It is assumed that the 100G Ethernet IP core has already passed all simulation testing which is being implemented in hardware.
 This is a pre-requisite for any kind of hardware debug.